aheil/cse-theme/README.md

 # cse-theme

-This Jekyll theme has been derived from [Minima](https://github.com/jekyll/minima), Jekyll's default theme.
+This Jekyll theme is built on top of [Minima](https://github.com/jekyll/minima), Jekyll's default theme.
 Only the necessary files were kept, the rest was stripped from the repo.

 For this theme to work, the lectures and practicals need to reside in specific folders (see below).
 The general course information needs to reside in `index.md`.
 Apart from those prerequisites, it should be possible to develop the lecture materials entirely in markdown, without regard for the `cse-theme`.